23 Best Things To Do In Lakeland, FL 2025

 Address: 614 E. Orange St., Lakeland, FL 33801

 Mirror Lake Park is a picturesque park in the heart of Lakeland, right next to Hollis Garden.
-The park, as the name implies, features a beautiful large lake.
+As the name implies, the park features a beautiful large lake.
 There is a lovely promenade, a walking path, and access to the water.

 Mirror Lake Park hosts various events throughout the year, including concerts, festivals, and other community gatherings.